 What is included in the price?

-Included and excluded services vary from cruise to cruise, and are always listed in the “DETAILS” section of each itinerary listed on our website and can be discussed with your AdventureSmith Specialist upon booking.
+This is a very common cruise FAQ, but note that included and excluded services vary from cruise to cruise, and are always listed in the “DETAILS” section of each itinerary listed on our website.
+These can be discussed further with your AdventureSmith Specialist upon booking.
 Common inclusions with the cabin fare are onboard meals and guided activities during the itinerary.
 Common exclusions from the cabin fare are airfare (international or domestic), gratuities, alcoholic beverages and insurance of any kind.
 But there are exceptions to each of these.
-For example, many of our small ship cruises have included alcoholic beverages, and some of our Mediterranean cruises have nights free at port so you can dine on your own off-ship.
+For example, many of our small ships have included alcoholic beverages, and some of our Mediterranean cruises have nights free at ports of call so you can dine on your own off-ship.

 Can I book just one cabin, or do I have to charter the entire ship?

 Yes, similar to traditional larger-ship cruises, you can simply book an individual cabin aboard a small ship.
 In fact, 75% of our travelers choose to book individual cabins this way: on a set departure.
 We also connect travelers in groups as small as 8 guests with charter cruises.
 Choose this charter option to book the entire ship and help set its route and onboard programming for the duration of your trip.
-Our most popular destinations for chartering your own ship are the Galapagos Islands and Alaska; read more about Galapagos yacht charters and Alaska yacht charters.
+Our most popular destinations for chartering your own ship are the Galapagos Islands, the Mediterranean and Alaska; read more about Galapagos Islands yacht charters, Mediterranean yacht charters and Alaska yacht charters.